Table of Contents

 - Fiduciary Duties by Your Condo or Co-op Board - July 9, 2018

 - Top Questions for Buyers to Ask When Viewing an Apartment - July 7, 2018

 Standing 7 stories tall, the presence of just 11 residences in the 10 Bond Street building makes this a very special place to live.

 8-12 Development Partners is the team behind 10 Bond.
-This collaborative effort includes The Chetrit Group, Ironstate Development and SK Development.
-The combined track record of this team includes over 1 million square feet of developed space in New York City, as well as generated value of over $2 billion.
+This collaborative effort includes The Chetrit Group, Ironstate Development, and SK Development.
+The combined track record of this team includes over 1 million square feet of developed space in New York City, as well as the generated value of over $2 billion.